sencerbulo/Verdaj-Horizontoj-client/README.md

-# Verdaj Horizontoj
+# Blua Horizonti

 ## About

-Verdaj Horizontoj is an open source framework for making 2D online RPGs for the Esperantist community.
-It is a fork of the “pyorpg” project, which in turn is a Python port of the Mirage Online engine.
+Blua Horizonti is  the translation into Ido of Verdaj Horizontoj by Moosader.
+Blua Horizonti is an open source framework for making 2D online RPGs for the Esperantist and Idist communities.
+It is a fork of a fork of the “pyorpg” project, which in turn is a Python port of the Mirage Online engine.

 * Verdaj Horizontoj Kliento (Client): (https://github.com/Esperanto-Arcade/pyorpg-client)
 * Verdaj Horizontoj Servilo (Server): (https://github.com/Esperanto-Arcade/pyorpg-server)